 For those of you interested in the progression of broken collarbone recovery, here're some photos 'n' such.
-(For the most current update, almost three years later, go here.)
+(For the most current update, three years later, go here.)
 Below is me the day after surgery with a giant maxi-pad type bandage on my shoulder, feeling high on life and Percoset.

 Now please take a moment to enjoy my scar photos!